AntoAndGar/AntoAndGar/README.md

 ## 💫 About me:
 - 👨🏻‍🎓 I'm a Master's degree student at Sapienza University of Rome!
 - 🔭 I’m currently working on ...
-Quantum ML!
+Model Merging!
-- 🌱 I’m developing... my skills on AI, Quantum Computing and Deep Learning!
+- 🌱 I’m developing... my AI, Quantum Computing and Deep Learning skills!
 - 👯 I’m looking to collaborate on ... interesting research topics!
+- 📫 Don't hesitate to reach me ... by e-mail!

 <!--
 **AntoAndGar/AntoAndGar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.